 France has an incredible variety of wines.
 For foreigners, French wines can be very confusing.
 They have the name of the region – sometimes a tiny area – rather than the name of the grape.
 There are strict rules to be able to use a region’s name.

-To choose a wine, you have to know what kind of wine they produce in the area and if it was a good year.
+To choose a wine, you must know what kind of wine they produce in the area and if it was a good year.
 Some of the most famous French wine regions are Bordeaux, Cotes du Rhone, and Champagne.

-Many French grapes have been exported and allowed other countries to produce good wines.
+Many French grapes have been exported, allowing other countries to produce good wines.

 France is famous for its historical monuments

-France has a famous history, and it’s all around you when you live in the country.
+France has a famous history, and it’s all around you when you live there.
 There are myriads of cathedrals and castles to be found around France from centuries ago.
 That’s what makes Paris so fascinating, but not only.
-Walking in some town centers like Provins or Rouen feels like going back in time.
+Walking in some town centers like Provins or Rouen feels like returning in time.
 Many villages haven’t changed in years.
 Big cities have stunning cathedrals and basilicas.
 Small villages have cute old churches.

 The French castles are also impressive.
-Whether they’re from the medieval period or when the royalty was flourishing, they have fascinating stories.
-If Versailles is the most famous French castle, history lovers will also be impressed in the Loire Valley – the region hosts more than 3,000 castles, and it’s only a day trip from Paris away.
+Whether from the medieval period or when royalty flourished, they have fascinating stories.
+If Versailles is the most famous French castle, history lovers will also be impressed by the Loire Valley – the region hosts more than 3,000 castles and is only a day trip from Paris away.

 Have a look at the most famous landmarks in France!